Endodontist Huntsville AL

 Even though there are certain root canal procedures that you can't avoid, there are also measures you can take to help prevent a painful dental infection.
 Consistently attending your preventive cleanings and checkups every six months is your best defense against a tooth infection.

-We'll also ensure that any existing restorations you have are healthy and functioning correctly.
 Old metal fillings tend to break down over time because temperature changes in the mouth cause them to expand and contract and pull away from your tooth.
 Breakdown of an older restoration allows harmful bacteria back into your tooth, which can result in tooth decay and even an infection.
 Your Huntsville dentist will make you aware of any crowns or fillings that are causing concern, and that you might need to replace.

 Routine teeth cleanings in Huntsville remove any of the excess plaque buildup that can lead to tooth decay or a dental infection.
 We'll also help you make the most of your home care routine with recommendations for products that can help protect your dental health.